Review and road test of the Audi A3 Saloon

 Ten Second Review of the Audi A3 Saloon

 The Audi A3 Saloon might look like a shrunken A4, but it offers some of the very best efficiency measures in its class and brings a cool elegance within the reach of those who might find an A4 a bit of a stretch.
-This rejuvenated version gets a more advanced 2.0-litre petrol engine, plus innovations like the Audi Smartphone interface and the clever 'Virtual Cockpit' instrument layout.
-All of this embellishing a classy, stylish and pretty practical basic package.
+This current version gets innovations like the Audi 'Virtual Cockpit' instrument layout.
+Which embellishes a classy, stylish and pretty practical basic package.

 It's been a fact of vehicle development for many years now.
 Each successive generation of car gets bigger than its predecessor.
 Today's Ford Mondeos are bigger than the old executive class Scorpios.
 The baby Land Rover, the Discovery Sport, takes up as much space on the road as the original Range Rover.
 Audi's original A4, the car that really propelled the marque into the stratosphere of compact executive class profits, is a car very similar in size to the car we look at here, the A3 Saloon.
 It doesn't take a work of genius to figure out that the A4 Saloon has pushed ever further upmarket with each bigger generation and with the original version of the model we look at here, Audi saw fit to fill the void.